ShanaryS/algorithm-visualizer/README.md

 You can get it for free at: https://developers.google.com/maps/documentation/maps-static/get-api-key.

-Once you have access, create a '.env' file in the root project directory (or next to .exe if created) with the text:
+Once you have access, create a '.env' file in the lib directory (also for .exe) with the text:
 ```bash
 API_KEY="YOUR_KEY"
 ```